 Eschewing strict chronology, many memoirs chose to open with a story from the middle or end of the narrative.

 “Start with an incident that captures the central theme of the book as vividly as possible,” says ghost Johnny Acton, who has written for public figures such as Paul McCartney and Prince Charles.
 “Unless your birth was dramatic in itself (e.g., your mother was stuck in a lift with a group of Trappist monks), it's probably best to avoid beginning with it.
 Too obvious and clichéd.”

 Potential readers will skim through the opening passages, either in-store or with Amazon’s Look Inside feature before they decide to purchase it — if your first few pages don’t grab them, they won’t buy it.

-7. Lean on detail and dialogue
+Step 8.
+Focus hard on detail and dialogue